wren-lang/wren/doc/site/modules/core/fiber.markdown

 ## Static Methods

 ### Fiber.**abort**(message)

-Raises a runtime error with the provided message, unless `message` is `null`
+Raises a runtime error with the provided message:

     :::wren
-    Fiber.abort(null) // Do nothing.
+    Fiber.abort("Something bad happened.")

-    Fiber.abort("Something bad happened") // Raise a runtime error with provided messsage.
+If the message is `null`, does nothing.

 ### Fiber.**current**